State By State Guide To Legal Online Gambling

 Hawaii Gambling Sites - Hawaii is one of two states, along with Utah, to offer no regulated gambling of any kind.
-A bill, called HB 1107, was introduced to the Hawaii Legislature last year.
-This bill would authorized a state-run sports betting corporation to legalize online sports betting, but it has been tabled pending the start of the 2020 legislative session.
+A bill, called HB 1107, was introduced to the Hawaii Legislature several years ago, but there has been no movement on it in the state.
+Hawaii is famously draconian with online gambling, so it's a bit of a longshot to regulate any time soon.

 Idaho Gambling Sites - Idaho’s state constitution prohibits all forms of wagering and gambling.
 There are a handful of tribal casinos that are exempt to this, but there have been no further efforts to legalize gambling, online or otherwise, on a broader scale.

 Minnesota Gambling Sites - Minnesota briefly allowed the sale of lottery tickets via a state-run lottery website, but it repealed that law after general outcry from store owners claiming to rely on customer traffic produced by lottery ticket sales.
 A piece of legislation introduced in 2019, HB 1894 would have legalized online sports betting, but it got stuck in committee and never passed.